nick-p-34/telemetrix-sim/README.md

 ```bash
 python run.py
 ```
-This will start the app using default values.
+This will start the app using default values, and output the results to `telemetry_log.csv`.

 ---